rdegges/django-skel/docs/source/developing.rst

   your code, since minified code is much more difficult to reverse engineer.

 I've found that using this workflow is the most effective way for me to write code.
-If your needs differ from mine, you should be able to easily tweak ``django-skel``'s settings by editing the files found in ``project_name/settings`` to your liking.
+If your needs differ from mine, you can easily tweak ``django-skel``'s settings by editing the files found in ``project_name/settings`` to your liking.
 All the options you'll find there are documented, and easy to understand.

 With that said, let's discuss development!